scale-it/algo-builder/docs/user-script-execution.md

 ## Tests

-In algob, test files are JS files locate din the `test` directory and their purpose is to test the smart contract logic present in `assets` directory.
+In algob, test files are JS files located in `test` directory and their purpose is to test the smart contract logic present in `assets` directory.

 Tests are run through the command `algob test`.